LattePandaTeam/Docs/content/delta_edition/python_arduino_bridge.md

 ##Introduction

-In this tutorial, I will show you how to control your Arduino through Python.
-I will use the LattePanda with the built in Arduino chip, and show you the basics of how to make the LED light blink.
-Once you understand this technique, you can play around with the code to control your Arduino with python.
+In this tutorial, we will show you how to control your Arduino with Python code.
+We will use the LattePanda with the built in Arduino chip and show you the basics of how to make the LED light blink.
+Once you understand this technique, you can play around with the code to control your Arduino with Python code..

 ![](https://i.imgur.com/Jn1Tk29.gif)

-##What you need
+##What You Will Need

 **Hardware**